tresoldi/ngesh/manuscript/paper.md

 # Summary

-This work presents [`ngesh`](https://pypi.org/project/ngesh/), a Python library for simulating phylogenetic trees and data designed for research in Historical Linguistics and Stemmatics.
+This work presents [`ngesh`](https://pypi.org/project/ngesh/), a Python library for simulating phylogenetic trees and data designed for research in historical linguistics and stemmatics.
 It generates reproducible stochastic simulations of evolution according to various criteria, including character mutation rates and lateral transmission probability.
 Many output formats are supported and results can simulate inadequate data compilation.
 The library is designed for usage in development, debugging, and benchmarking of software pipelines and methods for phylogenetic inference.